ovitrac/Pizza3/README.md

 ## Overview

 Main scripts and classes are shown here.
-The demonstrations of implemented features are available as "==workshops==" (currently 0 = draft and 1=first workable). <kbd>Pizza3</kbd> is fully object-oriented and use a universal container a structure à la Matlab with self-evaluating capabilities (`param()`) or not (`pizza.private.struct()`).
+The demonstrations of implemented features are available as "==workshops==" (currently 0 = draft, 1=first workable, 2=first production). <kbd>Pizza3</kbd> is fully object-oriented and use a universal container a structure à la Matlab with self-evaluating capabilities (`param()`) or not (`pizza.private.struct()`).
 The design capabilities will remain limited in <kbd>Pizza3</kbd> but a set of methods are proposed in `pizza.raster()` to allow the testing of 2D algorithms with a much lower computational cost than in 3D without a loss of generality.

 >The class `pizza.script()` is the main class to code in [LAMMPS](https://www.lammps.org/) from *codelets* written in Python.  *Codelets* are essential for our purpose of multiscale modeling.
 They parse and interpret [LAMMPS](https://www.lammps.org/) codes, so-called `TEMPLATES`, without importing them in LAMMPS either in real or deferred time. *Codelet* instances offer static, global and local variables, so-called `DEFINITIONS`, which facilitate the chaining of instructions (*e.g.*, programmed displacements, forcefield definitions) and the conversion from one style to the other.
+The static interpreter reorders mathematical expressions and definitions to make them executable.

 Input and output [LAMMPS](https://www.lammps.org/) data are managed as `pizza.data()` and `pizza.dump()` original objects.
-New methods extend original capabilities to facilitate the manipulation of frames, the conversion of outputs to inputs.
+New methods extend original capabilities to facilitate the manipulation of frames, the conversion of outputs to inputs (equivalent restart files).

 > Forcefields are specific to each style and are manipulated through the concept of inheritance.
-A user library of forcefields can be set by overriding exisiting definitions.
+A user library of forcefields can be set by overriding existing definitions.
+It is recommended to implement user rules with the class `pizza.generic()` (follows ) .